 GeneCards Summary for MYC Gene

 MYC (V-Myc Avian Myelocytomatosis Viral Oncogene Homolog) is a Protein Coding gene.
-Diseases associated with MYC include burkitt lymphoma and bronchiolo-alveolar adenocarcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
+Diseases associated with MYC include burkitt lymphoma and myoclonus, familial cortical.
+Among its related pathways are Gene Expression and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is MYCN.

 UniProtKB/Swiss-Prot for MYC Gene

 Transcription factor that binds DNA in a non-specific manner, yet also specifically recognizes the core sequence 5-CAC[GA]TG-3.
 Activates the transcription of growth-related genes.